geosolutions-it/MapStore2/docs/user-guide/filtering-layers.md

 ******************

 When using vector layers it might be useful to work with a subset of features.
 About that, [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) let the user set up a **Layer Filter** that acts directly on a layer with WFS available and filter its content upfront.
-The map will immediately update when a filter is created and all other tools will take it into consideration when used.
+The map will immediately update when a filter is applied.

+!!!warning
+    The [MapStore](https://mapstore.geo-solutions.it/mapstore/#/)'s filtering capabilities are working on top of the WFS specifications so that service must be enabled if you want to filter a layer using the tools described in this section.

 ## Filter types

-In [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) it is possible to apply three types of filters, called:
+In [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) it is possible to apply filters on layers in three different ways:

-* *Layer Filter*
+* With the *Layer Filter* tool available in [TOC](toc.md)

-* *Advanced Search*
+* With the *Advanced Search* tool available from the [Attribute Table](attributes-table.md)

-* *Quick Filter*
+* With the *Quick Filter* available in the [Attribute Table](attributes-table.md)

 ### Layer Filter